niwciu/LCD_HD44780/ReadMe.md

     #endif
   ```
 #### How to build and run the example
-  1. Open the location you want to clone the repository to in your terminal
+  1. Open the location you want to clone the repository to in your termina
-  2. Clone the repository to your preferred localization
+  3. Clone the repository to your preferred localization
       ```bash
       git clone https://github.com/niwciu/LCD_HD44780.git
       ```
-  3. Enter to  LCD_HD44780/examples/STM32G071RB_NUCLEO_BARE_METAL
+  4. Enter to  LCD_HD44780/examples/STM32G071RB_NUCLEO_BARE_METAL
       ```bash
       cd ./LCD_HD44780/examples/STM32G071RB_NUCLEO_BARE_METAL
       ```
-  4. For Make type:
+  5. For Make type:
       ```bash
       cmake -S ./ -B Debug -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug
       ```